 Section 1.
 Officers - The officers of the Board shall be a Chair, a Vice-Chair, a Secretary and a Treasurer.
-The same person may serve as Secretary and Treasurer.
+The same person may not serve as Chair and Secretary.

 Section 2.
-Election - The Chair of the Board shall be elected biennially at the annual meeting from among the members of the Board.
-Officers of the Board shall be elected annually at the annual meeting from among members of the Board.
+Election - The Chair of the Board shall be elected biennially at the first regular meeting in the calendar year from among the members of the Board.
+Officers of the Board shall be elected annually at the first regular meeting in the calendar year from among members of the Board.
 Officers shall hold office for one year and until their successors are elected and qualified.
 In the event of a vacancy in an office, the Board shall elect, in the same manner the office was originally filled, a replacement to serve out the remainder of the term vacated.